 Each episode had a theme: some episodes focused on the creation and evolution of a certain character (like how Daffy went from a wacky duck to a greedy, egotistical jerk or how the early version of Elmer Fudd had him as a fat man), some showed highlights of a director's work, and some episodes touched on more esoteric themes, like cartoons that made fun of Hollywood movies and actors, musical cartoons, cartoons that took place in space, cartoons that had one-shot characters in them, and even cartoons that centered on the hilarity that ensued when a character tries to get some sleep.
 One episode even focused on the plagiarism allegations between Warner Bros.
 "Rhapsody Rabbit" and MGM's "The Cat Concerto".

 The cartoons were mostly shown uncut and uncensored (though not as much as, say, what you'd find on The Bob Clampett Show or even The Popeye Show), which allowed this program to show many cartoons that were taboo for daytime television, like such wholesome fare as The Ducktators and Blitz Wolf, and was supplanted by classic cartoon trivia and rare interviews with Golden Age veterans.
 The program was a hit, running for 82 episodes, with two hour-long specials (The Lost Cartoons and World War II cartoons.
-There was also going to be another special episode called The Worst Cartoons Ever, but this was never aired and it's not known if this was even made) and one half-hour special which was never aired (the one that would have had all — or at least, three of — the Bugs Bunny cartoons that were banned from the 2001 June Bugs marathon due to having ethnic and racial stereotyping).
+There was also going to be another special episode called The Best Of The Worst Cartoons Ever, but this was never aired) and one half-hour special which was never aired (the one that would have had all — or at least, three of — the Bugs Bunny cartoons that were banned from the 2001 June Bugs marathon due to having ethnic and racial stereotyping).

 The program as we remember it no longer exists, ending in November 2003 (the last episode was called "The Boys from Kansas City", about the works from the Kansas City animators who went on to become household names for Warner Bros. and MGM), with a Christmas Special aired in 2005.
 Two additional specials called "Toonheads: The Lost Cartoons" and "Toonheads: The Wartime Cartoons" were made but so far, only the former is on DVD; included on Looney Tunes Golden Collection Vol. 1 and disc 3 of the Blu-Ray version of Looney Tunes Platinum Collection.